isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Incompatible Software
 ^^^^^^^^^^^^^^^^^^^^^

-It is recommended that :ischooklib:`libdhcp_subnet_cmds.so` not be used to manage subnets when the configuration backend is used as a source of information about the subnets. :ischooklib:`libdhcp_subnet_cmds.so` modifies the local subnets configuration in the server's memory, not in the database.
+Use of the :ischooklib:`libdhcp_subnet_cmds.so` hook with the CB is contraindicated.
+The API commands starting with ``subnet`` all modify the in-memory configuration of Kea.
+The only way to save that config would be to write out a JSON config file.
+That would conflict with any subnets defined by the CB.
 Use :ischooklib:`libdhcp_cb_cmds.so` to manage the subnets information in the database instead.

+The Stork management suite does not currently support the CB.
+Stork operates by direct configuration modification, with accompanying ``config-write`` of the JSON config file.
+That would create duplicate definitions vs the CB.
+Support for the CB is planned for a future release of Stork.

 Custom Options
 ^^^^^^^^^^^^^^